scranfor/scanner/README.md

 expect it to show up on your network.
 "Absent" implies someone may have bought a new machine, started using it, and the user / purchasing officer / etc. never told you about it.

+## -e <email_address>
+The email address to send to when a MAC you want to watch for is found active.
+Does nothing if -w is not specified.

 ## -o <oui_file>
 Specify a file conforming to the format of 'nmap-mac-prefixes' to look up vendors based on the MAC address OUI.
 If this switch is ommitted, no vendor lookup will be performed.